Massive wave propagation near null infinity: Introduction

 of the new bdfs $\varrho_{\mathrm{nf}}$.
 This is the `$1/2$' in ``$\bbO=[\bbM;\scrI;1/2]$.''
+This does not change the essential features of the compactification, so the reader can ignore it for now. \end{remark}

-The manifold-with-corners (mwc) $\bbO$ is depicted in \Cref{fig:o}, where we have labeled its faces Pf for past timelike infinity, nPf for past null infinity, Sf for spacelike infinity, nFf for future null infinity, and Ff for future timelike infinity.
+The manifold-with-corners $\bbO$ is depicted in \Cref{fig:o}, where we have labeled its faces Pf for past timelike infinity, nPf for past null infinity, Sf for spacelike infinity, nFf for future null infinity, and Ff for future timelike infinity.
 We will refer to $\bbO$ as the \emph{octagonal} compactification of Minkowski spacetime, as in the $d=1$ case it is literally an octagon, and the faces nPf, Sf, and nFf are disconnected, each consisting of two components.
-In this case, it is a slight abuse of terminology to refer to nPf, Sf, and nFf as faces, but it is a harmless one.
+In this case, it is a slight abuse of terminology to refer to nPf, Sf, and nFf as faces (rather they are a union of faces), but it is a harmless one.

+Now, a key point is that $|t|-r$ is a smooth coordinate along and near the interiors of $\mathrm{nPf},\mathrm{nFf}$.
+One way to see why this should be the case is that it implies that, fixing a unit vector $\bfv\in \bbR^d$ and looking at the lines

+the endpoints of $\gamma_{\bfv,\bfx_0}$ in $\mathrm{nPf}\cup \mathrm{nFf}$ are different for different values of $\bfx_0\cdot \bfv$.
+This is in contrast to the situation in $\bbM$, where \Cref{fig:M} shows that these all asymptote to the same point in $\scrI$.
+However, as depicted in that figure, different values of $ \bfx_0 \cdot \bfv$ lead to $\gamma_{\bfv,\bfx_0}$ hitting $\scrI$ at different \emph{angles}.
+It is precisely the different angles that are resolved by performing a polar blowup.
+This is depicted in \Cref{fig:blowup}.